adrianwong/adrianwong.github.io/_posts/2017-06-28-semantic-commit-messages.md

 fix: Fixed incorrect gradle command in Jenkinsfile.
 ```

-A cursory Google search yielded this: [Semantic Commit Messages](https://seesparkbox.com/foundry/semantic_commit_messages){:target="_blank"}.
+A cursory Google search yielded this: [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages){:target="_blank"}.
 In a nutshell, additional structure is imposed on a commit by giving it a type: `chore, docs, feat, fix, refactor, style` or `test`.

 I thought the motivation behind this was pretty sound, so I gave it a whirl.
 It's been pretty effective so far - the added rigidity has forced (encouraged?) me to make atomic commits that are (hopefully) more clearly understood.
 Not a bad thing!